AlexJoom/NewSum-Win8/README.md

 NewSum-Win8
 ===========

-A windows 8 client for SciFy's NewSum.
+A windows 8 client for SciFY's NewSum.

 NewSum is an innovative application that automatically summarizes information from many sources and combines them in a single text.
 It is a intelligent “collage” of all the different information that you would get if you read all the articles from all the sources you visit.